Will-of-the-Wisp/Resources/README.md

 # License
 All resources are MIT Licensed under the original license included with Torque3D.<br> No clauses, no additions, no requirements.
-Enjoy the resource.<br>
+Enjoy the resources.<br>
-If you find any resources helpful you can thank us or show your support by leaving feedback on our [blog](http://www.willowispgames.com/blog/).